"Resistance to Ecocide" graphic novel

 FROM THE BACK COVER:

 Capitalism is killing Earth.
-A small group of friends try to stop it, using a variety of tactics and strategies.
-They try whatever they can think of doing as a small group, wandering into dead ends as the system absorbs and deflects all their well-meaning attempts.
+A small group of friends seek (and argue about) effective ways of responding, trying out a variety of tactics and strategies.
+They do whatever they can think of in the circumstances of their time and place, wandering into dead ends as the system absorbs and deflects all their well-intentioned attempts.

-After many adventures they are finally forced to conclude that in order to stop omnicide, more than resistance is required.
+After many adventures they are finally forced to conclude that stopping omnicide requires more than isolated acts of resistance.
 They must pursue something far more comprehensive: fundamental structural social change.
-With that sober realization, the small-group phase of their resistance comes to an end, and they face a new beginning.
+With that sober realization, the initial phase of their activity comes to an end (along with this particular story), and they face a new beginning.

 A decade ago when this book first came out, the ruling class was floating geoengineering as a possible fix for global warming.
-Today they're trying to convince us that "green capitalism" is a reasonable approach.
-Either way, profit is prioritized over a living planet and the well-being of all.
-Unfortunately, the story of this group of friends remains even more urgently relevant today.
+Today they're trying to convince us that "green capitalism" is a viable approach.
+Either way, profit is prioritized over a living planet.